iamnotnato/alx-low_level_programming/0x01-variables_if_else_while/README.md

   * File : [7-print_tebahpla.c](./7-print_tebahpla.c)
     * Required : A program that prints the lowercase alphabet in reverse, followed by a new line.
     * Expected Results : You can only use the putchar function (every other function (printf, puts, etc…) is forbidden).

+💡*Fun Fact : Quote by Yoko Ono : “Smile in the mirror.
+Do that every morning and you’ll start to see a big difference in your life.”*
 <br><br>

 * **8. Hexadecimal**